terra-campaigns/arrival/notions/notionsKB.md

 - [ ] If things get ugly with Aivridyt, use the werebear to save PCs
 - [ ] Imotra might want to have one of the characters as her apprentice (VRgtR 44)
 - [ ] Gaelira is buried in a coffin full of garlic
+- [ ] Looting of temple of remains and its impact on Aivridyt, Ushulx - Curchurn and Algath would not care.

 ## scenes and chapters

 - [ ] Roll for adventure hooks in falkovia
 - [ ] mission to get something quick to help with the campaign?
-- [ ] Invitation to Glasrath by Ghuse
-- [ ] cultists where some of them are just drugged and not actually evil
-- [ ] Werebear tá acorrentado sendo flagelado por undead
-- [ ] Werebear mentions he has seen a shadow dragon
 - [ ] Segarus FFKA East Chapter captain is nosy on the character if they get to red tower: Intent is to claim the destruction of Gellert if PCs do it.
 For that he might appoint a knight to go with PCs (as spy).
 - [ ] create chapter based on a random mythos aberration (sl177)